 “Am I the sort of person to establish a business?” – You should answer this question and others if you are thinking about starting out on your own.
-It needs more than courage and an idea - it needs a whole lot of know-how and persistence to establish and grow a business.
+Starting a business takes more than courage and an idea - it requires a whole lot of know-how and persistence to establish and grow a successful business.
 (3)

-6 Qualities that you should have when starting a business
+Here are 6 qualities that you should have when starting a business:

 Having your own business is like having your own child, particularly in the early stages.
 You and any helpers you might have are the ones who have to do the work.
 Good planning is the be all and end all.
 And if you're on your own it’s you who has to do the work.
 There’s only one thing for it – get stuck in!